Sedro-Woolley, WA 98284

 Under the supervision of the Vice President of Operations/Sedro-Woolley Club Director, the Program Director is responsible for developing and implementing a variety of programs that achieve the priority outcomes of Academic Success, Healthy Lifestyles, and Good Character & Citizenship.
 The Program Director will provide support to the Club in data entry, parent communication, community outreach, staff development & direction, grant writing, recruiting & retaining Club Members, and facility management.
 The successful candidate will serve as the responsible party in the absence of the Club Director.

 The Boys & Girls Clubs of Skagit County are positioning themselves to be the premier provider of Youth Development Programs in our area through targeted outreach initiatives, strategic partnerships with schools and local governments, and a commitment to ongoing professional development.
 We are looking for a dynamic, passionate individual to join our team and join us in securing Great Futures for all youth in Skagit County.

 Key Roles (Essential Job Responsibilities):

-- Programs and implements activities for youth that give them a sense of belonging, usefulness, influence, and competence utilizing existing curriculum from Boys & Girls Clubs of America in addition to local initiative.
+- Develops, coordinates, and implements activities for youth that give them a sense of belonging, usefulness, influence, and competence utilizing existing curriculum from Boys & Girls Clubs of America in addition to local initiatives.

-- Utilizes VisionMTS software to track activity participation and
+- Utilizes member management data system to track activity participation and reports.

 - Works to increase overall organizational capacity through various methods that reflect organizational policies and procedures, strategies and goals, and values.